TheDiscoMole/Machine-Learning/resume/index.md

 -----------------------------------------------------------

 ## SKILLS
-*contain a rough skillset summary rated out of 5 to highlight where im comfortable*
+*contain a rough skillset summary rated out of 5 to highlight where im comfortable (everythhing in brackets are just examples on not fully retain everythin, check out my projects to get a better clue at my skillset)*

 | Languages  | /5  |
 |:-----------|----:|